profesorgame/jfresolve/README.md

 - **Latest Release**: See [Releases](../../releases)

 ## Installation

-### For Jellyfin 10.9.x Users

-1. Add the link to the plugin to your Jellyfin server's plugin repository: [https://raw.githubusercontent.com/vicking20/jfresolve/refs/heads/main/repository.json](https://raw.githubusercontent.com/vicking20/jfresolve/refs/heads/main/repository.json)
-2. Install and configure your plugin.
-Tested with Torrentio, TorrentioRD, Aiostreams, MediaFusion.
-Your plugin needs to have your real debrid key setup.

-### For Jellyfin 11.0+ Users

 1. Add the link to the plugin to your Jellyfin server's plugin repository: [https://raw.githubusercontent.com/vicking20/jfresolve/refs/heads/main/repository.json](https://raw.githubusercontent.com/vicking20/jfresolve/refs/heads/main/repository.json)
 2. Install and configure your plugin.
 Tested with Torrentio, TorrentioRD, Aiostreams, MediaFusion.
 Your plugin needs to have your real debrid key setup.